mreza0100/mamzi.net.github.io/pages/universe/causality.md

      - What we see at the end, is a domino hitting the other one, but, because there are infinite moments between the cause and effect, there are infinite causes that lead to the effect.

 Consider moving your hand to grab a cup of water, the cause is you moving your hand, and the effect is you grabbing the cup of water.
 But underlying, it's your hand muscles contracting, and the nerves sending signals to the brain, and the brain sending signals to the muscles, and so on.
-So we see a set of causes and effects from the root cause of decision making to the final effect of grabbing the cup of water.

 Consider Columbus discovering America, the cause is Columbus sailing to America, and the effect is Columbus discovering America.
 But underlying, it's the decision of Columbus to sail to America, and the decision of the king to fund the voyage, and the decision of the sailors to join the voyage, and so on.
 Now can you say what are the higher levels of discovering America?